nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

+Here are some non-functional requirements that the app should still maintain, to ensure a pleasant experience for our target user base.

 1. The app should be able to operate on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. The app should be able to hold up to 1000 recipes without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be